Burlington County New Jersey assistance programs.

 - Weatherization Assistance - This federal government funded program will help low income households save on their heating and utility bills.
 People who are accepted into the program may receive free energy saving upgrades to their home, as well as financial and educational assistance with energy conservation.
 The home someone lives in is evaluated to determine the best ways to reduce the cost and consumption of energy.
 For example, the homeowner may receive free insulation, furnace tune ups or repairs, window replacement, and more.

 - Mortgage and Housing Counseling - Burlington County Community Action Agency will provides a wide variety of housing counseling, including first-time homebuyer education; mortgage delinquency and default resolution counseling; pre-purchase and post- purchase homeownership counseling; foreclosure prevention assistance; fair housing assistance; and renter assistance counseling to qualified applicants.
-Find additional mortgage programs.
+Find additional mortgage programs in New Jersey.

 - Rent Help and Homelessness Prevention - Receive free cash grants and other rent aid.
 This will provides homeowners and renters several services, including referral assistance to the homeless and those in imminent danger of being evicted or becoming homeless, by providing a grant that can be used for 1 payment for delinquent rent or mortgages.
 In addition, BCCAP will also assist with paying first months rent and security deposits if you are currently homeless and need a place to live.